tombouctou/confi/mongo/dotnet/article/index.md

 ## Testing Mongo Configuration Watcher using ASP .NET Minimal API

-Let's setup MongoDB first, for the watching functionality we need to have replica set enabled.
+Let's set up MongoDB first!
+For the watching functionality, we need to have replica set enabled.
 I've covered the setup in depth in the [dedicated article](https://medium.com/@vosarat1995/mongodb-changes-watching-using-c-01c062c8c30c).
 Here we'll just use the two files needed: `init.js`:

 ```js
 rs.initiate({